Subscribe to the Newsletter

 Although emotions aren’t the only cause, they are a big part.

 Besides emotional tension, the Chinese grasped that food and diet were huge sources of stress.
+Or, at least, they could easily make it worse, or make you more susceptible to stress.

 That hasn’t changed much: we all know people who can’t eat certain foods.
 Other causes included the environment and climate.